Bambu Lab P1P 3D Printer: High-Speed FDM Printing Solution

 The P1P prints reliably with PLA, PETG, TPU, and ABS (with partial enclosure).
 With the AMS hub, it produces clean multi-color prints, though at slower speeds—a horse model took 10h 28m in three colors versus 1h 25m single color.
 Terrain pieces at 0.08mm showed paint-ready quality, though drybrushing revealed some layer lines.
 Across tests, the P1P outperformed even heavily tuned competitors in out-of-box print quality.

-3D-printed low-poly lion with red mane, beige body, created by Bambu P1P, on a reflective surface, against a gradient brown background.
+Poly-style lion figure with a bold mane, 3D printed by Bambu P1P, set against a gradient background.

 Which filaments can you use with the Bambu Lab P1P FDM 3D printer?